Scotland Flag

 Details won't be dwelt on other than it makes boats go up and down and there are far better Dibnah-esque descriptions out there.
 Falkirk is also where good friend Malcolm Middleton grew up.

-By good friend, it's meant that Bob once told him after a few pints in Newcastle's Cluny that some of his songs were quite good.
+By good friend, it's meant that Bob once told him after a few pints in Newcastle's Cluny that some of his songs were quite good, check him out popsters.

 This meagre four-and-a-half miler takes you west along the Forth and Clyde Canal towpath, cuts south to some Roman ruins before emerging eastbound from woodland at the Falkirk Wheel.

-If you avoid the café and the boat trip, it used to be a rare, free day out but parking is now included.
-Some historic comeuppance, however, having forked out for a pair of soggy scones at the, otherwise impressive, Wheelhouse Restaurant[1] and bar on the way in.
+If you avoid the café and the boat trip, it used to be a rare, free day out but PAY & DISPLAY is now necessary.
+Some historic comeuppance, however, having forked out for a pair of soggy scones at the tempting Wheelhouse Restaurant and bar on the way in.

 Forget about the fee that now applies and fold your OS X349 accordingly for there's mechanical madness nearby.